Factbox: Conservative lawmakers who have switched to back UK PM May's Brexit deal

 May’s deal, an attempt to retain close trading and security ties with the EU while leaving the bloc’s formal political structures, was defeated by 230 votes in parliament on Jan.
 15, and by 149 votes on March 12.

-Some eurosceptic opponents of the deal have said they have changed their minds and will back it rather than risk a long delay to Brexit or even Britain staying in the bloc.
+Some eurosceptic opponents of the deal have said they have changed their minds and will back it rather than risk a long delay to Breixt or even Britain staying in the bloc.

 To get her deal approved, May needs to win over many of the 75 lawmakers in her Conservative Party who opposed it before.